We are in the season of Lent. Have you heard the standard question?

 Just one small thing, every day?

-If you’ve been around these parts you have read what I have to say about blessing your child(ren).
+If you’ve been around these parts you have read what I have to say about blessing your child(ren) and/or yourself.
 And about how…

 - Offering a blessing for someone means you see them as very valuable.

-- Blessings are words that communicate your child’s high value to God and to you.
+- Blessings are words that communicate your child’s (and your) high value to God.

-- They are special words that your child takes with them into the world.
+- They are special words that your child (and you) can take with you into the world.

-Ideally I’d like to suggest that the small thing you add for Lent would be to bless your child(ren).
+I’d like to suggest that the small thing you add for Lent would be to bless your child(ren) and/or yourself.
 But I know that that can be hard to start.
-(But for those of you who already bless your children, Bravo!
+(For those of you who already practicing blessings… Bravo!
 Keep it up.)